NHendricks/tiltaudioConverter/README.md

 # tiltaudioConverter
-Converts Altsound-Audio-Packs or Pinsound-Audio-Packs to the ordered folder structure for Tiltaudio to get a unified format and to make changes more easily.
+Converts Altsound-Audio-Packs or Pinsound-Audio-Packs to the ordered folder structure for Tiltaudio to get a unified format so that changes can be applied more easily.

 Please install java (or make sure that the environment variable JAVA_HOME is set correctly).
 Then run gradew.bat tasks.
 The first call will download the gradle runtime into the gradle cache.
 Subsequent calls will be faster.

 To generate from Altsound-zipfile into tiltaudio (ordered) directory structure run "gradlew.bat generateAltsound2Tiltaudio"

-To generate pinsound randomized directories into tiltaudio (ordered) directory structure run "gradew.bat generatePinsound2Tiltaudio"
+To generate pinsound randomized directories into tiltaudio (ordered) directory structure run "gradlew.bat generatePinsound2Tiltaudio"

 To convert and normalize ogg files to wav run "gradlew.bat convert"